The Rivarossi Motor

 Another note: The original brushes can be used even if they are worn to about half their original length.
 Usually, if they stick out from the end of the brush holder a little, they will function.
 You can even carefully stretch the spring a little to accomplish this.
 Hold the spring at the very ends and gently pull.
 Don't over do it though.

-Remember, the brush holder with the flat ground contact must be inserted into the hole at the "vee" shaped slot in the can and the hot brush holder must be inserted into the hole at the flat shaped slot.
+Remember, the brush holder with the flat ground contact must be inserted into the hole that is at the "vee" shaped slot in the can and the hot brush holder must be inserted into the hole that is at the flat shaped slot.